 Your doctor or pharmacist will tell you how many KYTRIL tablets to take each day.

-For the treatment and prevention of nausea and vomiting associated with chemotherapy, the usual adult dose is one 2 mg tablet
+For the prevention of nausea and vomiting associated with chemotherapy, the usual adult dose is one 2 mg tablet once a day,

 For the prevention of nausea and vomiting associated with radiotherapy, the usual adult dose of KYTRIL is one 2 mg tablet

 taken within 1 hour before the start of radiotherapy.